lukadfagundes/Josh/docs/VERCEL_POSTGRES_SETUP.md

 1. Clear browser cookies
 2. Try logging in again
 3. Check that `SESSION_SECRET` environment variable is set

+### Admin session issues (401 errors)

+**Error:** "Unauthorized" errors in admin panel even after logging in

+**Solution:**
+1. Session store is properly configured with PostgreSQL
+2. Verify `POSTGRES_URL` environment variable is set
+3. Check that session table exists in database
+4. Clear browser cookies and log in again
+5. Check Vercel function logs for session-related errors

+**Technical Details:**
+- Sessions are stored in PostgreSQL using `connect-pg-simple`
+- This ensures sessions persist across serverless function instances
+- Without database session storage, each serverless instance has its own memory, causing session loss

 ## Data Migration (If You Have Existing Data)